Are you interested in ways to make him invest in you?

 See here a chart bar example of how a woman can lock in a higher quality man (starting from the bottom):

-Let’s now dig deeper on how you can get into a great relationship with the mutual investment virtuous cycle.
+Let’s now dig deeper into how you can get into a great relationship with the mutual investment virtuous cycle.

 Reciprocal Investment Blueprint